tapegram/blog/blog/mobbing/mobbing.md

 I want to answer the question: Which is the best option?

-Spoiler: There is no best option overall, but each option has strengths and weaknesses that are situationally appropriate.
+*Spoilers!* There is no best option overall, but each option has strengths and weaknesses that are situationally appropriate.
 I would suggest that any team would benefit from learning how to identify when one strategy is better than another and flexibly applying them to their work.
+That being said, I usually feel like I'm wasting time whenever I'm not mobbing.

 ## Swarming